 Q: When will finalists be notified?

-A: Finalist will be announced late April.
+A: We are still finalising our dates for 2021.
 Finalist will be informed directly prior to public announcements being made.

 Q: Can I nominate another company/organisation/ individual for an award?

 A: No, as this is celebrating Rainbow Excellence within New Zealand organisations, the entry must be from within your organisation with supporting material.

 Q: Is their any support for charities or not-for-profits to enter the Awards

 A: Yes.
 When an organisation enters, there is no fee charged for not-for-profit and social enterprise entries.
 Charities and not-for-profits will not be invoiced for entries and their entries will be covered by the support of Pride Pledge organisations.
 Tickets to The Awards ceremony are not covered.
 Z Energy and PridePledge have joined together to provide a number of zero-cost tickets for charity partners.